 Maintaining your licence

-Request the withdrawal of your independent provider licence
+How to request the withdrawal of your independent provider licence

 - Requesting the withdrawal of your NHS provider licence: This document contains guidance on requesting withdrawal of your NHS provider licence.
 It is intended for independent providers and NHS-controlled providers.